-I talked to a few different people in Mosjøen and when I told them about my road trip through Northern Norway everyone had the same question: but why did I come to Mosjøen?
+I talked to a few different people in Mosjøen, Norway and when I told them about my road trip through Northern Norway everyone had the same question: but why did I come to Mosjøen?

 And I mean, in many ways adding Mosjøen to my Northern Norway itinerary did seem like an odd choice.
 In fact it sort of happened by accident.

 When I was first planning out my itinerary I thought it would be nice to start off the trip in Helgeland and then make a loop up north from there.
 Mosjøen was on the train line and seemed like a good enough place to start.